The radiation field on product cones: Conic geometry

 equipped with the warped product metric

-This metric is singular and incomplete at $r=0$; we refer to the natural boundary $\{0\} \times Z$ as the \emph{cone point}.\footnote{We regard the conic singularity as being purely metric; we can think of it has having been previously resolved.}
+This metric is singular and incomplete at $r=0$; we refer to the natural boundary $\{ 0\} \times Z$ as the \emph{cone point}.\footnote{We regard the conic singularity as being purely metric; one can think of the underlying manifold as having been previously resolved by blowing up a conic singularity.}

 Our main result concerns solutions of the wave equation on the spacetime $M^{\circ} = \reals_{t}\times C(Z)$, which is equipped with the Lorentzian metric